 Canon 200D versus Canon 7D II

-The Canon EOS 200D (called Canon SL2 in some regions) and the Canon EOS 7D Mark II are two digital cameras that were revealed to the public, respectively, in June 2017 and September 2014.
+The Canon EOS 200D (called Canon SL2 in some regions) and the Canon EOS 7D Mark II are two digital cameras that were officially introduced, respectively, in June 2017 and September 2014.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
 The 200D has a resolution of 24 megapixel, whereas the 7D Mark II provides 20 MP.

-An illustration of the physical size and weight of the Canon 200D and the Canon 7D II is provided in the side-by-side display below.
-Three consecutive views from the front, the top, and the rear side are shown.
+The side-by-side display below illustrates the physical size and weight of the Canon 200D and the Canon 7D II.
+Three successive views from the front, the top, and the rear are shown.
 All width, height and depth measures are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 200D – represents the basis or 100 percent across all the size and weight measures).
+If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left side – the 200D – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 7D II is considerably larger (47 percent) than the Canon 200D.
 Moreover, the 7D Mark II is substantially heavier (101 percent) than the 200D.
 It is noteworthy in this context that the 7D Mark II is splash and dust-proof, while the 200D does not feature any corresponding weather-sealing.